Status pages customers

 Frequently asked questions

-Stop writing outage updates from scratch.
+Stop writing status updates from scratch.